 - The second is by the Commerce Clause.
 The Commerce Clause in the Constitution, which officially lets Congress regulate interstate commerce only, has been interpreted by the courts so that just about anything is interstate commerce.
 This dates back to at least the court decision Wickard v.
 Filburn in 1942, which ruled that a farmer growing wheat solely for his own consumption is affecting interstate commerce and subject to Federal regulation.
 The use of this is particularly controversial even today; the most recent high-profile case Gonzales v.
 Raich in 2005 ruled that personal use and cultivation of controlled substances such as cannabis likewise can be subject to Federal regulation, even if it was not going to cross state lines.

 - There are some limits on both of these decisions, but they are vague and usually can be gotten around with clever drafting showing the bill to be part of the proper use of the Commerce clause.
 Wickard, for instance, was a Dairy farmer who grew 25 tons of wheat rather than pay the controlled price of wheat for his dairy farm, which was also regulated by federal law.
 Gonzales, on the other hand, was considered to be affecting what was necessary to be able to actually enforce their proper commerce power of regulation of drugs.
 However, some people feel the logic gets very tortured quickly and grants the Federal Government a general police power, which it is explicitly not given.
 A prime example of the "tortured logic" is poor Chief Justice Rehnquist's decision in United States v.
 Lopez, wherein Rehnquist goes over the past 60 years of Commerce Clause rulings, trying to incorporate them into a coherent whole.
-He came up with the somewhat questionable but heroic ruling that all the subjects of the Commerce Clause had, hitherto, dealt with "economic matters," and that since gun control in school zones was not inherently related to economic matters, and so was banned.
+He came up with the somewhat questionable ruling that all the subjects of the Commerce Clause had, hitherto, dealt with "economic matters," and that since gun control in school zones was not inherently related to economic matters, and so was banned.
 Congress quickly decided to limit the Gun-Free School Zones act to guns that had arrived via interstate commerce — which is virtually all guns, since most guns are produced outside of the state in which they are purchased, and even if they are purchased in the state of manufacture, most are also made out of materials that had crossed state lines.

 - If you want a simple version, however, you can understand the Commerce Clause as this: the Commerce Clause is an old-fashioned way of saying "Congress shall have the power to regulate the national economy."
 The arguments are about what the "national economy" is and what it means to "regulate" it.